alexanderzafirov/ddd/src/main/resources/chapter2.md

           like actors and models like the actor model of futures that help you model reactive non-blocking elements without computation writing low level code that uses threads and locks.

-### ADTs and Types
+### ADTs and Scala types

+Sum types and product types provide the necessary abstraction we need for structuring the various data of our domain model.
+While sum types let us model the variations within a particular data type, product types help cluster related data into a larger abstraction.

-1. Sum type
+1. **Sum type**

  We have a base abstraction that generalizes the model of _Currency_.
 And we have specialized subtypes that indicate the various types of currencies that we have in our system.
 Looking at the _Currency.scala_ file, we can say that in our model an instance of currency can be one of USD or AUD or EUR or INR.
 It can take strictly one of these values – we cannot have a currency that’s both a USD and an INR.
 So it’s an OR and in logic we represent OR by a plus.
 So we can say algebraically type Currency = USD + AUD + EUR + INR.

  So we have a new data type Currency.
 Can you figure out how many distinct values can be of type Currency?
 In terms of type theory we call this the number of inhabitants of the data type Currency.
 The answer here is 4 found by summing up the number of distinct values that the Currency data type can have.
 Yes, Currency is a **sum type**.

-2. Product type
+2. **Product type**

  Yes, you are correct that an Account can be either a CheckingAccount or a SavingsAccount.
 Here’s another example of a sum type.
 But let’s now focus on what’s there within a specific instance of an Account.
 A CheckingAccount has a number, a name and a dateOfOpening – we have clubbed these attributes together and created a new data type out of it.
 We did that in